rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 ### Lesson 4 - Constant False Alarm Rate (CFAR)

 This section of the course studies the Constant False Alarm Rate (CFAR) technique on how to adaptively threshold the frequency spectrum obtained by a radar signal to detect obstacles in the environment.
 I have implemented both the original non-efficient version using loops and one using convolution.
 In `SFND_Radar/Lesson4`, a MATLAB exercise is provided to demonstrate how to find peaks in a frequency spectrum.
 Just run the script to see what the relevant outputs are.

+### Lesson 5 - Clustering and Tracking

+This section of the course introduces clustering and tracking using the Kalman Filter.
+The MATLAB code found in `SFND_Radar/Lesson5` is the demonstration script that was used for this section.
+You can run it to simulate a driving scenario with vehicles and full sensor readings.